-Perform the following steps in the NES Administrator Console to assign a registered Nymi Band to a different user.
+Perform the following steps in the NES Administrator Console to assign a Nymi Band to a different user.
+In an IT/OT configuration perform these steps on the Enrollment NES and Registration NES.

-- 1. Perform a delete user data process of the Nymi Band.
-See section Deleting User Data for more information. - 2.
-In the NES Administrator Console, select Search. - 3.
-In the Search page, select the Users Option. - 4.
-In the search field, type the full or partial username, first name, or last name of the user. - 5.
+- 1. In the Search page, select the Users Option. - 2.
+In the search field, type the full or partial username, first name, or last name of the user. - 3.
 Click search.
-The Search page displays the user, or a list of users that match the search criteria. - 6.
-Select the Domain\username link of the user to open the User Details page. - 7.
+The Search page displays the user, or a list of users that match the search criteria. - 4.
+Select the Domain\username link of the user to open the User Details page. - 5.
 In the Nymi Band table, to the right of the Nymi Band that you want to delete, click Disconnect.
-On the Disconnect page, scroll down and then click Disconnect. - 8.
-Provide the user with the new Nymi Band and ask the user to enroll the Nymi Band. - 9.
-In the search field, type the full or partial username, first name, or last name of the user. - 10.Select the Domain\username link of the user to open the User Details page. - 11.In the Nymi Band table, confirm that the Nymi Band is Active. - 12.For FIDO2 only, when a user enrolls to another Nymi Band, the user must re-create the FIDO2 security key on the newly enrolled Nymi Band.
+On the Disconnect page, scroll down and then click Disconnect.

+Contact the user to enroll the Nymi Band with the Enrollment Terminal.
+In IT/OT configurations, instruct the user to register with the Registration Terminal.